joaquinjv/quasar/README.md

 In case of not being able to encode the message, for example, the response will be Status 404 NOT FOUND.

+In either case, the GET also "cleans up" previous POSTs, so POSTs must be sent again to determine whether or not the message can be read.
+A separate service could have been made to perform this task, but for simplicity it was done like this.

 ---